Button: Materials and manufacture

 Because buttons have been manufactured from almost every possible material, both natural and synthetic, and combinations of both, the history of the material composition of buttons reflects the timeline of materials technology.

 Buttons can be individually crafted by artisans, craftspeople or artists from raw materials or found objects (for example fossils), or a combination of both.
-Alternatively, they can be the product of low-tech cottage industry or can be mass-produced in high-tech factories.
+Alternatively, they can be the product of low-tech cottage industry or be mass-produced in high-tech factories.
 Buttons made by artists are art objects, known to button collectors as "studio buttons" (or simply "studios", from studio craft).

 In 1918, the US government made an extensive survey of the international button market, which listed buttons made of vegetable ivory, metal, glass, galalith, silk, linen, cotton-covered crochet, lead, snap fasteners, enamel, rubber, buckhorn, wood, horn, bone, leather, paper, pressed cardboard, mother-of-pearl, celluloid, porcelain, composition, tin, zinc, xylonite, stone, cloth-covered wooden forms, and papier-mâché.
 Vegetable ivory was said to be the most popular for suits and shirts, and papier-mâché far and away the commonest sort of shoe button.

 Nowadays, hard plastic, seashell, metals, and wood are the most common materials used in button-making; the others tending to be used only in premium or antique apparel, or found in collections.

 Over 60% of the world's button supply comes from Qiaotou, Yongjia County, China.